-During any sessions where a refuelling rig is in use it is mandatory to wear clothing as per the Motorsport Australia guidelines in the working zone.
+Whenever refuelling a car, it is mandatory to wear clothing as per the Motorsport Australia guidelines.
 It is strongly recommended that anyone in the working zone wears full fireproof suits and helmets.

 36.7 Carry-on / backpack compressed air bottles for tyre changes are not permitted.
 Hoses, cables etc must not be attached to the mechanics' overalls by any means.
 No autonomous equipment may operate without its mechanic.
 However, compressed air bottles may be transported to the grid via a trolley.